SPSCommerce/nap/README.md

 It is written in assembly language to be as compact as possible.
 When fully assembled and linked, it weighs about 800-900 bytes depending on the linker options.

+Read the [full story](https://tech.spscommerce.com/2021/04/15/introducing-nap-an.html) on the SPS Tech Blog!

 ## But why?

 Our team at SPS Commerce manages Kubernetes clusters that run software for several internal teams.